bshao001/ChatLearner/README.md

 2. basic.index

 ## Testing / Inference
 For testing and prediction, we provide a simple command interface and a web-based interface.
+Note that vocab.txt file (and files in KnowledgeBase, for this chatbot) is also required for inference.
 In order to quickly check how the trained model performs, use the following command interface:

 ```bash
 cd chatbot